Advertiser Disclosure

 Chase Ultimate Rewards

-Thanks to its simple yet high earning potential, the Freedom Unlimited card is another excellent card.
+Thanks to its simple yet high earning potential, the Freedom Unlimited card is a card ideal for paying rent.

-With the Freedom Unlimited card, you can earn 5% cash-back on travel purchased through the Chase Travel portal and 5% cash-back on all Lyft rides through March 31, 2025.
+With the Freedom Unlimited card, you can earn 5% cash-back on travel purchased through the Chase Travel portal and 2% cash-back on all Lyft rides through September 30, 2027.
 You can also earn 3% cash-back on dining and drugstore purchases.
-All other non-bonus category spending earns an unlimited 1.5% cash-back.
+All other nonbonus-category spending earns an unlimited 1.5% cash back.

-Although the Freedom Unlimited card earns highly valuable Chase Ultimate Rewards points, the points cannot be transferred to Chase’s hotel and airline transfer partners unless the card is paired with one of Chase’s premium travel cards, like the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.
-You can significantly increase the value of your rewards when you redeem Chase Ultimate Rewards points vs. cash-back.
+Although the Freedom Unlimited card earns highly valuable Chase Ultimate Rewards points, the points can’t be transferred to Chase’s hotel and airline transfer partners unless the card is paired with one of Chase’s premium travel cards, like the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.
+You can significantly increase the value of your rewards when you redeem Chase Ultimate Rewards points versus cash-back.

-The Freedom Unlimited card’s 1.5% cash-back on all non-bonus category spending is excellent, especially when it comes to paying rent.
-There’s no limit to how many Ultimate Rewards points you can earn, and your rewards will not expire for as long as you have the card.
+The Freedom Unlimited card’s 1.5% cash-back on all nonbonus category spending is excellent, especially when it comes to paying rent.
+There’s no limit to how many Ultimate Rewards points you can earn, and your rewards don’t expire for as long as you have the card.

 According to our valuations, Chase Ultimate Rewards points are worth 2 cents per point, meaning that the Freedom Unlimited card’s 1.5% cash-back can be worth 3%.
 However, this is only true when transferring Ultimate Rewards points to Chase’s transfer partners.

-Amex Blue Business Plus Card (Best for No Annual Fee, Intro APR Offer)
+7. Amex Blue Business Plus Card: Best for No Annual Fee and Introductory APR Offer

 The Blue Business® Plus Credit Card from American ExpressTerms Apply / Rates & Fees